flwedu/flwedu/README.md

 👨‍💻 Junior Software Developer with a degree in Systems Analysis and Development and a postgraduate degree in Fullstack Web Development.

-💡 Passionate about emerging technologies and innovative solutions, with a special focus on JavaScript, my favorite programming language.

-📚 Inspired by cyberpunk works, which fuel my creativity and vision for the future of technology.

 🚀 This GitHub profile reflects my commitment to continuous improvement and the pursuit of excellence in software development.

 ---